15th Finchley

 The building was complete and ready for use by the end of the year.
 The opening ceremony, which was extensively covered by the press, was performed by their founder ‘Pa’ Lee, who had returned to Finchley for the occasion, and Mr Goodyear who had for a long time been the Group Treasurer, and supporter who had ensured the early success of the Group.
 According to the press “The Rev. F S Lee and Mr Goodyear then together inserted a key in the lock of the main doors and formally opened them for the public to enter.”

 Although quite a bit of time had been devoted to the building of ‘Utopia’ other Scouting activities and events had also taken place.
-The Group were given a piano that enabled them to hold a number of sing-songs and concerts and their first major production; “‘ounds and Hare” was staged in 1933.
+The Group were given a piano that enabled them to hold a number of sing songs and concerts and there first major production; “ounds and Hare” was staged in 1933.
 The three or four months of rehearsing were apparently worth the effort as, according to the log book “The long-awaited concert was put on at last.
 We met with amazing success, the hall being crammed full (Stephens Memorial Hall.)”.
-The 1934 show was called “The ‘ounds Return”, the 1934 one “How do you do?” and the following year “One-nine-three-six”.
+The 1934 show was called “The ‘Ounds Return”, the 1934 one “How do you do?” and the following year “One-nine-three-six”.

-The success of the performances was largely due to the excellent team work of the whole Group and to their good fortune in having the expert assistance of Mr Ralph Harris, who composed many of their songs and the untiring efforts of Mrs Harris who produced some of the shows.
+The success of the performances was largely due to the excellent team work of the whole Group and to their good fortune in having the expert assistance of Mr. Ralph Harris, who composed many of their songs and the untiringly efforts of Mrs. Harris who produced some of the shows.
 The Group were also fortunate to have an expert pianist in ASM Harold Smith.

 The summer camps during 1934.
 1935 and 1936 were held at Babbacombe, near Torquay, Ilfracombe and Worth Matravers respectively.